 Main walls

 Repair category 2

-Notes External walls are affected by general ageing and weathering with cracked render evident.
-Sections of loose pointing were noted to stonework.
-There are sections of cracked/distorted stonework.
+Notes External walls are affected by general ageing and weathering with loose pointing noted to stonework.
+There are sections of cracked render finish.

 Windows, external doors and joinery

 Repair category 2

 Notes The window units in the property are no longer of a modern design with no trickle vents installed which may not comply with current standards.
-Misting/condensation noted to a sitting room window pane is indicative of a failed double glazed seal.
+Perished mastic is noted around window units.
+Misting/condensation noted to windows are indicative of failed double glazed seals.
+There is weathered external joinery.

 External decorations

 Repair category 1

-Notes There is weathered external paintwork.
+Notes No significant defects evident.